 Hilarious Clash of Cultures

-With a cast that includes a returning Raul Julia, Anjelica Huston, Christopher Lloyd, and Christina Ricci, as well as franchise newcomers Joan Cusack and Peter MacNicol, it was always going to be entertaining.
+It would always be entertaining with a cast that includes a returning Raul Julia, Anjelica Huston, Christopher Lloyd, Christina Ricci, and franchise newcomers Joan Cusack and Peter MacNicol.
 It's significantly better than its predecessor, has a lot of brilliantly subversive humor, and looks terrific.

 5. The Final Girls (2015, Directed by Todd Strauss-Schulson)

-The Final Girls is a brilliant comedy horror about a group of high school students who are inadvertently transported into a 1986 slasher film called Camp Bloodbath, having just been watching it in a movie theater.
+The Final Girls is a brilliant comedy horror about a group of high school students who are inadvertently transported into a 1986 slasher film called Camp Bloodbath.
+They have just been watching it in a movie theater.
 One of the students, Max Cartwright, is the daughter of the movie's late star, Amanda.